 Given the monetary policy pursued, annual inflation will equal

-In its baseline scenario, the Bank of Russia forecasts that the average key rate will be in the range of
+In its baseline scenario, the Bank of Russia forecasts that the average key rate will be 10.6% per annum in 2022 and in the range of

 The alternative scenario Fast Adaptation assumes a quicker adjustment of the Russian economy to the new conditions, as compared to the baseline scenario, with the state of the world economy and the geopolitical environment being similar.
 Although central banks of the major countries will raise their policy rates, the world economy will avoid a large-scale recession.
 The geopolitical environment will not change relative to mid-2022.

 A faster structural transformation of the economy will be primarily driven by better import dynamics than forecast in the baseline scenario.
 New economic relations to be established and the expansion of parallel imports will also boost imports over the forecast horizon.

 The value of exports will increase as well, as compared to the baseline scenario, boosted by growing quantities of exports, including of oil and gas.
 This upward trend will be encouraged by the development of new supply routes and energy commodity delivery methods, as well as a reduction in transportation, insurance and other logistics costs.

 Under the Fast Adaptation scenario, the Russian economy will be mainly boosted by a quick rebound of domestic demand.
 According to this scenario, the Russian economy might start to grow as early as 2023 thanks to new partnerships and economic relations.
 Supply-side constraints will dissipate faster owing to a quick saturation of markets with both new goods and common items through the parallel import mechanism.
 As a result, annual inflation will return to the level close to the target already by the end of 2023 amid a more accommodative monetary policy than under the baseline scenario.
 In